• There are no suggestions because the search field is empty.

 Also, pay attention while you’re out and about on a daily basis — while you’re at the dentist, the gym or dropping your cat off at the vet.
 Do any of these businesses have specific pains that you could solve with your services?

 Once you’ve brainstormed, begin Googling businesses in your area that match up with this client type.
-We’ll soon help you turn this into a list of leads in your local area, but first, it’s important to determine how you’ll make your company stand out to these types of organizations.
+We’ll soon help you turn this into a list of commercial cleaning leads in your local area, but first, it’s important to determine how you’ll make your company stand out to these types of organizations.

-Step 2: Identify their unique pain points
+Step 2: Identify your next commercial cleaning customer's unique pain points

 By understanding the challenges each of them faces you’ll be able to speak to these pains (and offer solutions) when you’re on the phone with them — setting your company apart from the competition.